 Building Your Poncho Lean To Tents

 - Do I have the right type of equipment for me to build a manmade shelter?
 Obviously, a poncho shelter can’t be made when you don’t have a poncho.
-If you don’t, is there enough natural resources around that can be used to built natural wood shelters?
+If you don’t, is there enough natural resources around that can be used to build natural wood shelters?

 - Do you have the survival tools and equipment to make it?
 I.E. Do I have bushcraft axes or is my survival knife on me.

 - How quickly do I need to build my survival tent?
-If there a is a storm or other harsh weather conditions coming you’ll need to construct your tent fast.
+If there is a storm or other harsh weather conditions coming you’ll need to construct your tent fast.

 - Will the wood shelters that I want to make shield me from harsh weather conditions?

 Step by Step Instruction Building Your Poncho Lean To Tents

 - Six to ten feet of rope or paracord bracelet.